yash-ahir/passman/README.md

 ---
 ### Install dependecies

+Requires Python 3, only tested with v3.8.3 as of now.

-PassMan requires MongoDB 4.2.8 or higher to run (untested with prior versions). https://docs.mongodb.com/manual/administration/install-community/
+MongoDB 4.2.8 or higher to run (untested with prior versions). https://docs.mongodb.com/manual/administration/install-community/

-Install the required libraries and it should be ready to go.
+Install the required libraries, change directory to /src and run it.

 ```
 pip install pyqt5 padding pycryptodome pymongo